About this site and your web author

 before that.
 I stumbled on the hobby by

-else I had won.
-I’d just sold off my
+something else I had won.
+I’d just sold

-breweriana collection and had all of these empty shelves that I had made for
+off my breweriana collection and had all of these empty shelves that I had made

 collectors had more time, energy and money to devote to their collecting.